Rafa-Russo/race-engineer/tyre_pred_ideas.md

     -   Requires a larger dataset for effective training.
     -   Significantly more complex to build, train, and interpret than other methods.
     -   May be overkill if simpler models provide sufficient performance.

+---

+## 5. Independent Compound Models

+This approach uses an ensemble of tree-based models, where each model is responsible for predicting the usage of a single compound.
+Unlike a stacked or chained architecture, these models are trained and predict independently.

+-   **Modeling:**
+    -   Train a separate classifier (e.g., `XGBoost`, `RandomForest`) for each available tyre compound (`SOFT`, `MEDIUM`, `HARD`, etc.).
+    -   Each model predicts whether its corresponding compound will be used in the race (`1` or `0`).
+-   **Stint Length Prediction:**
+    -   Similar to the multi-label approach, separate regression models can be trained to predict the stint length for each compound, conditioned on the compound being used.
+-   **Pros:**
+    -   Simple to implement and parallelize.
+    -   Isolates the prediction for each compound, making the models easier to analyze.
+-   **Cons:**
+    -   Does not model the explicit dependencies between compound choices (e.g., choosing `SOFT` might decrease the likelihood of a one-stop race, thus affecting `HARD` tyre usage).

+---

+## 6. Strategy-Segmented Chained Models

+This approach builds on the "Chained Predictions" (Method 2) by first segmenting the data based on the number of stops and then training a chained model for each segment.

+-   **Modeling:**
+    1.  **Data Segmentation:** Split the dataset into subsets based on the number of stops in the strategy (e.g., one-stop races, two-stop races).
+    2.  **Chained Models per Segment:** For each segment, train a separate chained prediction model as described in Method 2.
+        -   The model for two-stop strategies would have a chain for Stint 1 and Stint 2.
+        -   The model for three-stop strategies would have a chain for Stint 1, Stint 2, and Stint 3.
+-   **Pros:**
+    -   Creates more specialized models that can capture the distinct patterns of different stop strategies.
+    -   Prevents aggressive, multi-stop strategies (e.g., starting on `SOFT`) from unduly influencing the models for conservative one-stop strategies.
+-   **Cons:**
+    -   Requires a pre-classification step to determine the number of stops, which can introduce errors.
+    -   Reduces the amount of data available for training each individual model.